Blog & News

-If you are an active gardener then you are probably planning several activities as the spring is springing and the sun is out giving you an invitation.
+If you are an active gardener then you are probably planning several activities now that spring has sprung and the sun’s warmth is calling.
 You may have a long “to do” list in your gardening journal scheduled for this spring season.
-But at the same time you need to know that gardening has surprisingly been identified as a major cause of back pain.
-So if you are not prepared then it is more likely that your increased activities in your own yard could hurt you.
-It is always better to have certain precautions and take necessary measures in order to protect yourself from back pain problems.
-Here are some of the tips for you.
+You may be surprised to hear that gardening has been identified as a major cause of back pain.
+Here are some simple precautions to help you protect yourself from back pain problems.

 Take Time to Warm Up First

 Warming up is the most important pre-activity requirement.
 When someone starts playing sports or beginning workouts, it is sensible always to warm up before.
-Same is true with gardening also.
-It is also a physical activity and you must have a quick walk and little gentle stretching of your back, legs, arms and hands before you start working in your garden.
+The same is also true with gardening.
+A quick walk and little gentle stretching of your back, legs, arms and hands before you start working in your garden can help you avoid pain and injury.
 Do not start hunkering down to your flower beds without a warm up.

 Change Your Positions Frequently